asarantsev/Bayes9/README.md

 Domestic, developed, emerging stocks vs rate change and valuation measure with stochastic volatility

-TBD: Bayesian version with objective Bayes inference for regression coefficients
+TBD: Bayesian version with objective Bayes inference for regression coefficients; and maybe we can add: For international stocks, its own dividend-based valuation measure rather than rely on US-based; for Treasury bonds, use actual returns data from SBBI or FRED to compare with predicted returns from Damodaran's formula

 https://my-finance.org/2026/09/25/current-simulation-version/